 WHO WERE THE ROUSE BROTHERS?

-Article by Jake Katel
+Article ©Jacob Katel

-Ervin T Rouse (sometimes spelled Erwin Rouse) is the man responsible for the “Orange Blossom Special,” covered on over 200 records and made most famous by the man in black, Johnny Cash, but also by hillbilly hall-of-famer Bill Monroe and His Bluegrass Boys.
+Ervin T Rouse (sometimes spelled Irvin, or Erwin Rouse) is the man responsible for the “Orange Blossom Special,” covered by over 200 artists including Johnny Cash, who named a whole album after the song.

 February 24, 7:00pm.
 Gramps, 176 NW 24th St, Miami, Florida 33127

 Discover Miami’s musical roots with classic analog recordings by the legendary Henry Stone in the 1950s.
 Digitized from original tapes, these recordings showcase Miami’s dynamic music history and include rock and roll, bluegrass, soul, and country western artists and songs.

 Free to the Public

 From 1946 to 2014, Henry Stone ruled the Florida music industry with an iron fist, a brick of cash, and a warehouse full of vinyl.
 HSM is the last of over one hundred record labels he personally founded.
 This record label includes works from every decade in his sixty-five year career right up until today.
 Licensing available for film, samples, advertising, movies, video games, and more.
 Family owned and operated.